-Graduate students in astronomy may be supervised by faculty at U. Victoria, or by staff astronomers at the Herzberg Institute of Astrophysics.
-This large pool of supervision talent gives Victoria one of, if not the, largest concentrations of astronomers in Canada, and makes U. Victoria an extremely attractive place to do graduate work in astronomy!
+Graduate students in astronomy may be supervised by faculty at UVic, or by staff astronomers at the Herzberg Institute of Astrophysics.
+This large pool of supervision talent gives Victoria one of, if not the, largest concentrations of astronomers in Canada, and makes UVic an extremely attractive place to do graduate work in astronomy!

-On admission, each M.Sc. student is assigned a provisional supervisor.
+On admission, each MSc student is assigned a provisional supervisor.
 However, it is understood that some students will elect to be supervised by faculty other than their assigned provisional supervisors.
-New graduate students are strongly encouraged to talk with interested U. Victoria faculty and HIA astronomers about opportunities for supervision and funding.
-Students should reach a final decision on supervision within 6 months of arrival at U. Victoria.
+New graduate students are strongly encouraged to talk with interested UVic faculty and NRC Herzberg astronomers about opportunities for supervision and funding.
+Students should reach a final decision on supervision within 6 months of arrival at UVic.

 Courses should be chosen in consultation with the student's supervisor.

-As part of their course requirements, M.Sc. students are also encouraged to arrange one or two small (one term) self-contained research projects with interested faculty or HIA staff.
-These projects will be taken as directed studies courses (ASTR 560).
+As part of their course requirements, MSc students are also encouraged to arrange one or two small (one-term) self-contained research projects with interested faculty or HIA staff.
+These projects will be taken as directed studies courses (ASTR 580).